Growth Hormone Deficiency

 • Acquired idiopathic

-• CNS tumors: craniopharyngioma, germinoma, medulloblastoma, glioma, pinealoma
+• Central nervous system (CNS) tumors: craniopharyngioma, germinoma, medulloblastoma, glioma, pinealoma

 • Pituitary or hypothalamic irradiation